JerBouma/FinanceToolkit/README.md

 the user to do most of the essential fundamental analysis.
 It also gives the possibility to quickly compare multiple companies or do a sector analysis.

-To find symbols of specific sectors and/or industries have a look at my [Finance Database](https://github.com/JerBouma/FinanceDatabase) or see a visualisation of the data on my [Fundamentals Quantifier website](https://github.com/JerBouma/FundamentalsQuantifier).
+To find symbols of specific sectors and/or industries have a look at my [Finance Database](https://github.com/JerBouma/FinanceDatabase), a database that features 300.000+ symbols containing Equities, ETFs, Funds, Indices, Currencies, Cryptocurrencies and Money Markets.

 | Disclaimer regarding affiliation with Financial Modelling Prep |
 |:--|